AI-and-Blockchain/S24_Spam_Detector/ML/README.md

 - how to do testing on testing set in python environment: python testing.py

-- how to make ML model interact with smart contract: (On going)
+- how to make ML model interact with smart contract (without front end):
-    a. revise the "contract address" and "abi.json" according to your deployed contract.
+    a. revise the "contract address" in "contract_interface.py" and "abi.json" according to your deployed contract:

-    b.
+        it is to make sure the ML model could receive the message from the contract.

+    b. send the message to the contract "spanDetector.sol" by using "setInputData" function:

+        in our project, this step would be done by the front end, but this demo is without front end, so you have to send a message to the contract manually.

+    c. execute the function, "process_input_msg" in "contract_interface.py".

+    Then the ML model can get the message from the contract and do spam detection.
-   and send the message from contract to ML model.
-After the analysis of model, the output would be sent back to smart contract, and store in the variable "outputData".
+    After few seconds, the detection result would be sent back to the contract automatically.
+    d. you can see the detection output in the variable "outputData" in the contract.

 ### Checkpoint:
 A pretrained model checkpoint is in /models .
 In case you cannot git clone the checkpoint because of its size, you could download the checkpoint from https://drive.google.com/file/d/1bwPLWojfG432DDhHHmKeBsgtassp4Wrp/view?usp=sharing.
 We supply two formats: .bin and .pt